YuhangLiu98/SART-SR/README.md

 -------
 ## Installation

-SART-SR can be installed from source,
+1. SART-SR can be installed from source,
 ```shell
 git clone https://github.com/YuhangLiu98/SART-SR.git
 ```
-Then, [TIGRE](https://github.com/CERN/TIGRE) is required, for example,
+2. Then, [TIGRE](https://github.com/CERN/TIGRE) is required, for example,
 ```shell script
 git clone https://github.com/CERN/TIGRE.git
 ```
+3. Then, the three files for TAwTV need to be placed in the corresponding folders, and compilation information for TAwTV should be added to the 'compile.m' file.
+Refer to TIGRE's TV for guidance.

-Lastly, place "SART-SR" code in the directory of "TIGRE":
+4. Lastly, place "SART-SR" code in the directory of "TIGRE":
 ```shell script
 .\TIGRE-master\MATLAB\Demos\
 ```